Related Articles

 - It targets medium-sized businesses and large enterprises.

-- Power BI Desktop – It is a window desktop application to allow developers to build reports and dashboards.
+- Power BI Desktop – It is a window desktop application to allows developers to build reports and dashboards.

 - Power BI Service – It is Online Software as a Service called Power BI Service.